Written by

 Why Cannabis Compounds Linger in the System

 THC gets broken down by the liver into different parts, some of which can show up in drug tests.
 How fast THC leaves the body can differ a lot between people.
-This depends on things like how fast they metabolize, how often they use cannabis, and their body type.
+This depends heavily on the half-life of drugs in fat tissues, individual metabolic rates, how often cannabis is used, and overall body mass index (BMI).

 Key factors influencing THC elimination include: